 Inappropriate watering or too much direct sunlight are the most common causes of brown leaves on peace lilies.
-Temperature shock, fertilizer problems or poor humidity also contribute.
-While brown leaves can’t be revived, corrections to the lily’s care will prevent them happening in future.
+Temperature shock, fertilizer problems, or poor humidity also contribute.
+While brown leaves can’t be revived, corrections to the lily’s care will prevent them from happening in the future.

 What Causes Peace Lily Leaves to Turn Brown?

 Peace lilies are a bit precious about their water.
 They need consistently moist soil that nonetheless doesn’t become boggy or wet for extended periods of time.
 It also has to be just the right temperature, and just the right type of water too, believe it or not.
 Get it wrong in either direction, and you’re going to have drama.

 I’d say nine times out of ten, if there’s brown leaves on a peace lily the culprit is over-watering.
 When we over-water, the soil loses tiny pockets of air the lily needs to breathe.
 They start to drown, and can no longer transport water to the leaves.
 Despite the abundance below the soil the leaves above start to dehydrate and die.

 An under-watered peace lily will usually let you know it’s thirsty by drooping dramatically long before damage occurs.
 But if you’ve been repeatedly tardy with the watering can, the accumulated damage will show in brown tips and edges, especially around the central supports of each individual leaf.

 Poor Quality Water

 Peace lilies are very chemically sensitive, and they demand only the best of the best when it comes to water.
 They don’t like hard water, softened water, tap water that has chlorine or fluoride added, or water that’s too cold or hot.
 Exhausting, isn’t it?